Handling missing keys in Python dictionaries

-In python, dictionaries are containers which map one key to its value with access time complexity to be O(1).
+In python, dictionaries are containers that map one key to its value with access time complexity to be O(1).
 But in many applications, the user doesn’t know all the keys present in the dictionaries.
-In such instances, if user tries to access a missing key, an error is popped indicating missing keys.
+In such instances, if the user tries to access a missing key, an error is popped indicating missing keys.

 Traceback (most recent call last): File "46a9aac96614587f5b794e451a8f4f5f.py", line 9, in print (d['c']) KeyError: 'c'

 In the above example, no key named ‘c’ in the dictionary popped a runtime error.
 To avoid such conditions, and to make the aware user that a particular key is absent or to pop a default message in that place, there are several methods to handle missing keys.